ryanbarringtoncox/crud-app/README.md

 ## CRUD

-This is excercise in web dev and a work in progress.
+This is an excercise in web dev and a work in progress.
 I wanted to build something from scratch using React, Redux, Django and Webpack.

 CRUD stands for: